chaoyan1037/PnP_Solvers/README.md

 # PnP_Solvers
-various PnP slover implementations, include p3p, p3pf, epnp, dlt
+Various PnP slover implementations, include p3p, p3pf, epnp, dlt

-the pnp_solvers is based on the p3pf originally provided by Torsten Sattler (http://people.inf.ethz.ch/sattlert/).
+the pnp_solvers is based on the p3pf originally provided by [Torsten Sattler](http://people.inf.ethz.ch/sattlert/).
 I add another two pnp algorithms, epnp and dlt.

-Dependency:
+## Dependency:
 OpenCV(epnp), Eigen, and Google gflags and glogs(For this part you can refer to the README.txt in ./p3pf).

-Notes:
+## Notes:

 CMakeLists.txt is provided and you can complie the program with CMake.
-You need modify the CMakeLists.txt to find OpenCV library, also the Eigen include path. pnp_example.cc file are provided to demonstrate how to use the PnP_Solvers.
+You need modify the CMakeLists.txt to find OpenCV library, also the Eigen include path.
+Serval pnp_example.cc files are provided to demonstrate how to use the PnP_Solvers.

-Reference Papers and Books:
+## Reference Papers and Books:

-Torsten Sattler, Chris Sweeney, Marc Pollefeys.
+Torsten Sattler, Chris Sweeney, Marc Pollefeys.<br>
-On Sampling Focal Length Values to Solve the Absolute Pose Problem.
+On Sampling Focal Length Values to Solve the Absolute Pose Problem.<br> ECCV 2014.
-ECCV 2014.

-Laurent Kneip, Davide Scaramuzza, Roland Siegwart
-A Novel Parametrization of the Perspective-Three-Point Problem for a Direct Computation of Absolute Camera Position and Orientation.
+Laurent Kneip, Davide Scaramuzza, Roland Siegwart <br> A Novel Parametrization of the Perspective-Three-Point Problem for a Direct Computation of Absolute Camera Position and Orientation.<br> CVPR 2011.<br>
-CVPR 2011.

-Lepetit Vincent, Francesc Morenonoguer, Pascal Fua
+Lepetit Vincent, Francesc Morenonoguer, Pascal Fua<br>
-EPnP: An Accurate O(n) Solution to the PnP Problem.
+EPnP: An Accurate O(n) Solution to the PnP Problem.<br> IJCV 2009<br>
-IJCV 2009

-Hartley Richard, Andrew Zisserman
+Hartley Richard, Andrew Zisserman<br>
-Multiple View Geometry
+Multi View Geometry in Computer Vision.<br>
-IJCV 2000